Location: Statewide; dates vary by goose zone.

 Shooting hours: ½ hour before sunrise to ½ hour after sunset

-Bag limits: 25 snow geese per day, no possession limit
+Bag limits: 25 light geese per day, no possession limit

 Special hunting methods allowed: Electronic calls and decoys

 Requirements to participate: Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2014 Snow Goose Permit.
 In addition, hunters must complete a harvest report and submit it by May 25, 2014.